ankit-singh973/ml-project/README.md

-ml project for deployement
+## Ml project for deployement.
-this project is deployed at
+This project is deployed at
 https://markspred.azurewebsites.net/